 The test is only 6 seconds, thus if you are planning to train afterward.
 You’re not likely to be too fatigued to continue with your session.

 Finally, the test is ultra-specific.
 What you are looking for, is what you will get.
-Unlike a lot of other tests, which may come with various data noise, this test will give you what you want due to the short duration.
+Unlike a lot of other tests, which may come with various data noises, this test will give you what you want due to the short duration.

 Though this test benefits from being very specific, it does come with some drawbacks.
+For instance, this test only measures maximal power.
+If you wanted to calculate average power, you’d have to do a different test.

-One drawback being is that because it’s so specific, it doesn’t measure other variables which may be useful.
+One drawback being is that because it’s so specific.
+It doesn’t measure other variables which may be useful.
 For instance, though rugby or cycling requires lots of power, there are times when endurance is required.
 Thus if you want to do a test to also measure endurance, the peak power test would not be enough.

 How to improve peak power output

 To improve peak power, you need to work on your initial force.
 This means when you’re resistance training, you want to be working within the power rep range.
-Increasing your volume over time within this specific range.

 |% of 1 rep max||85-100||75-85||60-70|